 It's amazing to reflect on the dozens of saints that I grew up learning about, and how they continue to impact my life today.

 As parents and teachers, it is so important that you continue sharing saint stories with your kids.
-Introduce them as heroes and friends who are there to help your kids on their journey through life.
+Introduce the saints as heroes and friends who are there to help your kids on their journey through life.
 You could also get saint cards and posters, and maybe it will inspire you to set up your own little saint display each month.